Splits and Mergers of Kerala Congress: 2014 Lok Sabha Election

 The LDF tactically didn't announce its candidate in the hope of pulling over a winnable candidate like Francis George or P. C. Joseph from Kerala Congress, who were spearheading the protests against the Kasturirangan Report.
 But Francis George openly refused the offer to contest under the LDF banner.

 Finally Mr. Joice George, an advocate of 'Highrange Samrakshana Samiti', the forum set up against Kasturirangan Report, was fielded as LDF candidate and he went on to win the election banking on the sentiment against Kasturirangan Report.

-Just before 2014 Lok Sabha elections, on 11 March 2014, a few members led by Noble Mathew left Kerala Congress (Mani) and form new fractional party named as Kerala Congress(Nationalist).
+Just before 2014 Lok Sabha elections, on 11 March 2014, a few members led by Noble Mathew left Kerala Congress (Mani) and form new fractional party named as Kerala Congress (Nationalist).
 This party is in alliance with BJP led National Democratic Alliance.

 2015 Split - Revival of Kerala Congress (Secular) And Kerala Janapaksham (Secular)

-On 2015 P. C. George left Kerala Congress (M) and Revived Kerala Congress (Secular) However before 2016 Kerala Legislative Assembly election P.C George Oust from the party.
-All members of Kerala Congress (Secular) merged with Kerala Congress (M), NCP and other Kerala Congress Parties.
+On 2015 P. C. George left Kerala Congress (M) and Revived Kerala Congress (Secular) However, before 2016 Kerala Legislative Assembly election P. C. George got ousted from the party.
+All members of Kerala Congress (Secular) merged with Kerala Congress (M), Nationalist Congress Party and other Kerala Congress Parties.